DabbinDallas/A4K_Recommendations/Getting Started COPY.md

 Kodi can be installed on many devices - desktops, tablets, phones and a slew of other devices.
 This is usually more dependent on the operating system of the device than the device itself.
 To find out which devices and operating systems are compatible, check out https://kodi.tv/.

 Deciding which device is best for you is a completely unique experience for every user and is difficult to answer definitively.
 Assuming you're trying to use a TV for Kodi then most people will recommend AndroidTV boxes plugged in through HDMI.
-Even if you have a Smart Android-based TV then its highly inadvisable to download Kodi directly on your TV and the reason for this being that TV operating systems will eventually stop receiving updates which puts your security at risk, TVs have very little ram and storage which can make Kodi slow and clunky, and the onboard Wifi/Ethernet can be very slow which might prevent streaming the files to take full advantage of your TV.
+Even if you have an Android-based TV then its highly inadvisable to download Kodi directly on your TV and the reason for this being that TV operating systems will eventually stop receiving updates which puts your security at risk, TVs have very little ram and storage which can make Kodi slow and clunky, and the onboard Wifi/Ethernet can be very slow which might prevent streaming the right files to take full advantage of your TV.
 This question about Kodi boxes has been asked and covered extensively on various websites and reddit posts.
 Here is a Reddit Post with a relatively updated discussion on [what android boxes people recommend](https://www.reddit.com/r/kodi/comments/1gmi79i/kodi_box_recommendations/) to help you with this decision.
 But id also highly recommend looking through multiple Google searches, other Reddit posts, or the below list before making your decision as people have such varying opinions on which box to get.
 They can get kinda expensive on the higher end, and doing your own research for boxes that contain what you're looking for and are able to take full advantage of your video/audio hardware is usually the best course of action in this regard.

 __Here's a short list that i've compiled by combing through recent posts regarding this topic:__